-Everything You Need to Know About Responsive Search Ads
+Everything You Need To Know About Responsive Search Ads

 As part of Google’s initiative to satisfy users’ search intent with the right information, the search engine has created a way of dynamically building search ads that respond to specific queries.
 Per a recent announcement, Google will phase out traditional expanded text ads, pushing Google Ads users into developing responsive search ads (RSAs).
 Starting July 1, 2022, marketers will not be able to create new or edit existing expanded text ads, but Google will continue to serve existing expanded text ads to searchers while marketers still have the ability to pause, enable and report on their performance.